FFFROZEN090/Embedded_Machine_Learning_24ss_Group5/exercise/ex01/group5_ex01_report.md

-and the result can be shown as
+It turns out that approximately 90 samples effectively mitigate overfitting for this task.

 ![RMSE_diff](RMSE_diff.png)

-It turns out to be, about 90 samples can concur the overfitting for this task.

 ### Conclusion

-By introducing, larger dataset with more samples or choose proper degree or set a proper error function with good regularization can overcome overfitting to some extend.
+To mitigate overfitting, one can increase the sample size, choose an appropriate polynomial degree, or utilize a well-defined error function with regularization.
+These strategies can significantly enhance model generalization.